We spent one last quiet morning on Boracay before soaking in the last of white beach before pick up by My Boracay Guide.

 After a quick check in to the hotel, we took a short wander around the town before heading back to the hotel for sunset.

 The cocktails on the roof were really reasonably priced and at buy one get one free even more so.

 After quite a few Dissarano sours we ventured into El Nido to a bar called Sava.
 We came across it whilst walking down the beach, it seemed to have a cool vibe with good music with all bean bags around to sit on on the beach.

-We had quite a few cocktails and beers plus ordered some food.
+We had quite a few cocktails and beers plus ordered some food which was delicious.

 Whist wandering more of EL Nido town we booked a tour around the island.
 There is so much to see around El Nido is known for white-sand beaches, coral reefs and as the gateway to the Bacuit archipelago, a group of islands with steep karst cliffs.
 There is so much to explore and see you will be spoilt for choice.